Sabinaatha10/NanoStat-ESP32DevKitV1-KP/README.md

 Original repository:
 https://github.com/PeterJBurke/Nanostat

 The original NanoStat implementation uses ESP32-PICO hardware and provides a fully wireless potentiostat system with a web-based user interface.
-This work adapts the firmware and hardware to ESP32 DevKit V1.
+In this work, the firmware and hardware were modified to operate on ESP32 DevKit V1.

 ## Purpose of This Repository